 This year, I have a raised bed garden for the first time ever.
-I don’t have a ton of outdoor space, just a small front yard that’s covered in giant agave plants.
+I don’t have much outdoor space, just a small front yard covered in giant agave plants.
 Earlier this winter, I was poking around and saw that if I pulled out a few small agave plants and one little bush, I had plenty of space to put in a 6 foot by 3 foot raised bed.
-So in mid-January, I did exactly that!
-It’s not the most beautiful raised bed in the world, but’s allowed me to do what I’ve dreamt about for years: grow my own herbs, vegetables, and flowers.
+So, in mid-January, I did exactly that!
+It’s not the most beautiful raised bed in the world, but it’s allowed me to do what I’ve dreamt about for years: grow my own herbs, vegetables, and flowers.

-Last week, I finally grabbed ahold of a carrot top and gently wiggled it around until a beautiful carrot shook loose from the soil.
-I ate a few of the carrots fresh from the garden, but I had a big pile of beautiful carrot greens, and I certainly wasn’t about to toss them straight into the compost.
-So what to do instead?
+Last week, I grabbed ahold of a carrot top and gently wiggled it around until a beautiful carrot shook loose from the soil.
+I ate a few of the fresh carrots from the garden, but I had a big pile of beautiful carrot greens, and I wasn’t about to toss them straight into the compost.
+So, what to do instead?
 Make a big batch of beautiful carrot top pesto!

 What do carrot top greens taste like?

-Carrot top greens taste pretty mild and sweet, with a little bit of a parsley flavor and a little bit of carrot flavor!
-Some people find them to be mildly bitter, but I haven’t experienced that.
-If yours have any bitterness, that flavor should be cut by the lemon and salt in this recipe.
+Carrot top greens taste mild and sweet, with a little bit of parsley and a little bit of carrot flavor!
+Some people find them mildly bitter, but I haven’t experienced that.
+If yours have any bitterness, the lemon and salt in this recipe should cut that flavor.

-I’ve found they don’t have a super bold flavor, which is why I love including other leafy herbs like basil or dill in the pesto as well.
+I’ve found they don’t have a super bold flavor, which is why I love including other leafy herbs like basil or dill in the pesto.

 How do you make carrot top pesto?

-This carrot top pesto is made similarly to any other pesto recipes!
+This carrot top pesto is made similarly to any other pesto recipe!

-- To make, you’ll combine all of the ingredients except for the olive oil in a small food processor or blender.
+- To make it, combine all of the ingredients except for the olive oil in a small food processor or blender.
 I use my KitchenAid Cordless Chopper.

 - Keep adding oil and blending until the pesto reaches your desired consistency.